matebaranyi1995/interpretable-dl/README.md

 ## Data description

 To follow the rest of the project, it is important to understand the education system in Hungary, in particular the university admission process, in this section we give a brief overview.
+The following description is from [this article](https://ieeexplore.ieee.org/abstract/document/8523888).

 In Hungary, secondary education consists of 4 (sometimes 5) years of schooling, preceding 8 years of elementary education and followed by higher education.
 Like several other countries, a five-point grading scale is used for grading, where (1) is the failing grade and (5) corresponds to excellent.
 At the end of the high school studies, students take a centralized exit exam called "érettségi", means maturity diploma or matura, that consists of five exams of core subjects: Mathematics, Hungarian Language and Literature, History, a chosen Foreign Language and one subject of the students' choice that they have been learning for at least 2 years.
 The students can decide whether they take the exam of a subject at normal or at advanced level.